ulflulfl/homeautomation/Wake_on_LAN.md

 # Wake-on-LAN

-Wake-on-LAN (WoL): **Send a "Magic packet" from Home Assistant to remotely wakeup a sleeping computer**
+Wake-on-LAN (WoL): **Send a "Magic packet" from Home Assistant to remotely wake up a sleeping computer**

 *State (2023.02): WoL works just fine.
 WoL for my "Cooler" PC doesn't work -> that machine is just too old*